aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 3. Get the main sequence of effects.
 4. Extract the [setSound(IAudio value)](https://reference.aspose.com/slides/nodejs-java/aspose.slides/effect/#setSound-aspose.slides.IAudio-) embedded to each animation effect.

-This Java code shows you how to extract the sound embedded in an animation effect:
+This Javascript code shows you how to extract the sound embedded in an animation effect:

 ```javascript
     // Instantiates a presentation class that represents a presentation file.